 4. Jakar Dzong:

-Jakar Dzong literally means the Castle of the White Bird.
-The Tibetan Lam Nagi Wangchuk constructed it in 1549, and the Dzong played an important role as the fortress of defense for the whole eastern Dzongkhags of Bhutan.
+Jakar Dzong literally means the Castle of the White Bird, constructed in 1549 by the Tibetan Lama Nagi Wangchuk.
+The Dzong played an important role as the fortress of defense for the whole eastern part of Bhutan.
 It also became the seat of the first king of Bhutan.
-A special feature of the Dzong is the approximately fifty meter high Utse or tower, which is distinct from most other Dzongs in Bhutan.
+A special feature of the Dzong is the fifty meter high Utse or tower, which is distinct from most other Dzongs in Bhutan.
 The other unique feature of the Dzong is a sheltered passage, with two parallel walls, interconnected by fortified towers, which gave the population of the fortress access to water in the case of a siege.
 The protected water supply is still intact to this day.

 5. Konchogsum Lhakhang:

-A little further from Jambay monastery lies Chankhar Lhakhang.
-It was first built as the palace of the Indian king Sindhu Raja.
-When it was first built, before the 10th century, the palace was constructed of iron – hence the name Chankhar, meaning iron castle.
-In the 14th century, Dorji Lingpa, a Buddhist saint, rebuilt it as a place of worship.
+This temple was first built as the palace of the Indian King Sindhu Raja.
+When it was first built, before the 10th century, the palace was constructed of iron – hence the name Chakhar, meaning Iron castle.
+In the 14th century, Dorji Lingpa, a Buddhist saint, re-built it as a place of worship.

 7. Lhodrak Kharchhu Monastery:

-On a hilltop, this Nyingma monastery was founded in the 1970s by Namkhai Nyingpo Rinpoche and has more than 380 monks in residence.
-The new Tshokhang (Assembly Hall) has massive statues of Guru Rinpoche, Chenresig and Sakyamuni.
-If you’re here between 4.30pm and 6pm (April to November), check out the mass debating in the courtyard of the shedra, behind the main monastery, where monks reinforce their theological arguments with a stamp of the foot and a victorious slap.
+This Nyingma monastery on a hilltop was founded in the 1970s by Namkhai Nyingpo Rinpoche and has more than 380 monks in residence.
+The new Tshokhang has massive statues of Guru Rinpoche, Chenrezig and Sakyamuni.
+If you’re here between 4.30 pm and 6 pm, check out the mass debating in the courtyard of the Shedra.
+The monks reinforce their theological arguments with a stamp of the foot and a victorious slap.

 8. Ura Yakchoe: